-The mobility scheme includes all academic programmes at UiS, and the scholarship is calculated according to the Norwegian Research Councils rates for overseas research grants.
+The mobility scheme includes all PhD programmes at UiS, and the scholarship is calculated according to the Norwegian Research Council’s rates for overseas research grants (some faculties grant higher rates for PhD candidates travelling with family).
 The scholarship is intended to cover expenses in connection with settling abroad, as well as additional expenditures.
-Travel expenses should be covered by the student’s financial resources.

 The application must contain:

 - Completed application form

 - Binding invitation from the host institution, confirming that you, upon arrival, will have a place to work and receive professional follow-up.

 - Rejection from external funding source(s), or a short statement on why it was not possible to seek other sources.